michfranchini/SOC-Blue-Team-Project-Detecting-Brute-Force-Kerberoasting-with-Wazuh-Active-Response/docs/attacks/SOAR.md

 [Figure 2: pfblock.sh Active Response Script](./scripts/PFBLOCK.SH)

-*Figure 2: The script blocks the attacker's IP via `easyrule block wan` and logs all actions.
-Wazuh automatically calls it with `delete` after the configured timeout.*
+The script blocks the attacker's IP via `easyrule block wan` and logs all actions.
+Wazuh automatically calls it with `delete` after the configured timeout.

 **Script logic:**